zzhikai/tp/docs/DeveloperGuide.md

     1. Other incorrect delete commands to try: `addskill s/Python`, `addskill 1`, `addskill 1 Python`, `addskill x` (where x is larger than the list size)<br>
       Expected: Similar to previous.

+### Editing an applicant

+1. Editing an applicant while all applicants are being shown in the *GUI*.

+    1. Prerequisites: List all applicants using the `list` command.
+Multiple applicants in the list.
+       Current State: The first applicant is Bob, with the following attributes:
+       ```
+       Name: Bob
+       Phone Number: 99991111
+       Email Address: bob@mail.com
+       Job Applied: Data Analyst
+       Round: Interview
+       Skills: Python
+       ```

+    2. Test case: `edit 1 n/Charles e/charles@mail.com` <br>
+       Expected: The first applicant's name is changed to `Charles` and the email address is changed to `charles@mail.com`.
+All other attributes remain unchanged.

+    3. Test case: `edit 1 s/Javascript s/Java` <br>
+       Expected: The first applicant's existing skills are removed, and only `Javascript` and `Java` will be in their skill list.
+All other attributes remain unchanged.

+    4. Test case: `edit 1 s/` <br>
+       Expected: All skills are removed from the first applicant, their skill list will now be empty.
+       All other attributes remain unchanged.

+    5. Test case: `edit 0 n/Jamie` <br>
+       Expected: No changes occur, as 0 is an invalid index.
+Error details shown in status message

+    6. Other incorrect edit commands to try: `edit o/Jamie`, `edit p/Jamie`, `edit x n/Jamie` (where x is greater than list size). <br>
+       Expected: Similar to previous.

 ### Deleting an applicant